fdeblasio/pokeemerald-expansion/README.md

 - Rotom Mow:
     - Now learns Energy Ball by form change instead of Leaf Storm

+- Palkia:
+    - Learns Dragon Claw by level up

 - Regigigas:
-    - Learns Rest and Endure by level up
+    - Learns Rest, Endure, Body Slam, and Headbutt by level up

+- Giratina:
+    - Level up learnset updated to be more consistent with Dialga and Palkia

 - Snivy:
     - Evolution: 17->16